-The signature mode you selected will work in your Office 365 tenant providing you create corresponding email signature rules in the Manage Signatures App.
+The signature mode you selected will work in your Office 365 tenant providing you create corresponding email signature rules in the signature management app.
 With the latest update, there are two types of signature rules you can add: server-side rules (available previously) and client-side rules (a new option).
 If you set the signature mode to client-side or combo, you need to create client-side signature rules for users who should get signatures directly in Outlook.

 Server-side rules and client-side rules come with their own set of conditions.
 Since client-side signatures are added directly in Outlook, users have more control over them.
-That is why client-side signature rules have fewer conditions to set up in the Manage Signatures App – basically, you only need to choose users who will get signatures in their Outlook (see the Senders tab).
+That is why client-side signature rules have fewer conditions to set up in the signature management app – basically, you only need to choose users who will get signatures in their Outlook (see the Senders tab).
 You can also decide if a client-side signature should be added as default for new emails or replies/forwards in Outlook (see the Options tab).
-If necessary, the software can also remove all user-defined signatures in Outlook to make sure that only the signatures designed in the Manage Signatures App are used by people in your organization.
+If necessary, the software can also remove all user-defined signatures in Outlook to make sure that only the signatures designed in the signature management app are used by people in your organization.

 Client-side signatures: add signatures directly in Outlook

 If you set CodeTwo Email Signatures for Office 365 to work in client-side or combo mode, you need to ask the users you specified in your client-side signature rules to download and install CodeTwo Signatures Add-in for Outlook, and then sign in to the add-in using their work accounts to get it up and running.
 The installation is plain and simple, but if they need guidelines, the user’s manual will help: